-Good Reasons for Bad Feelings: Insights from the Frontier of Evolutionary Psychiatry by Dr. Randolph M. Nesse digs into the science of evolution to understand why mental illness persists.
-He explains that while the illnesses themselves aren’t evolutionary adaptations, our vulnerabilities to them may have evolutionary purposes.
+Good Reasons for Bad Feelings by Dr. Randolph M. Nesse digs into the science of evolutionary psychiatry to understand why mental illness persists, He explains that while the illnesses themselves aren’t evolutionary adaptations, our vulnerabilities to them may have had evolutionary purposes.

 He takes the rather refreshing approach of acknowledging both the good and the bad of the field of psychiatry.
 For example, he discusses the flaws of the DSM without throwing the baby out with the bathwater.
 He argues that the biggest problem with current psychiatric research is the lack of acknowledgement of the role of situational factors.

 From an evolutionary psychiatry perspective, there are six key areas of vulnerability:

 - a mismatch of genes to current conditions (e.g. diet, alcohol, other substances)

 - infectious organisms evolving more rapidly now than in the past

 - limits on what natural selection can do to select for/against certain characteristics

 - trade-offs between increased vulnerability in one area and decreased vulnerability in another

 - evolution selects for reproduction rather than health

 - the defensive function of certain responses (e.g. pain)

 The author argues that emotions have developed to promote survival and reproduction, by increasing our ability to cope with certain situations.
 In the face of potential danger, anxiety would increase the chances of survival, while happiness could mean getting eaten by a sabre-toothed tiger.
-The book includes a tree diagram, with different situations branching out to leaves of different emotions that would be suited to those situations; you can view this on the author’s ResearchGate page.
+The book includes a handy tree diagram, with different situations branching out to leaves of different emotions that would be suited to those situations; you can view this on the author’s ResearchGate page.

-The book is very thorough, offering examples of numerous research studies.
-These are presented in an easily understandable manner.
+The book is very thorough, offering examples of numerous research studies, presented in an easily understandable manner.
 However, the second half of the book seemed to get a bit bogged down in detail.
 Chapters on topics like social interactions and sex may have been appealing to some readers, but they weren’t what I was looking for.
 I found the earlier part of the book more personally relevant/interesting.